-- Shut off the engine.
-Wait approximately 5 minutes to let the oil drain from the upper parts of the engine.
-Check the level again. - Add oil as necessary to bring the oil level to the H (high) mark on the dipstick. - Remove oil collection pan and dispose of any spillage properly.
+Shut the engine OFF.
+Wait approximately 10 minutes to let the oil drain from the upper parts of the engine.
+Check the level again.
+Add oil as necessary to bring the oil level to the "H" (high) mark on the dipstick.